 Love 365 follows the same pay-to-play model as the previous standalone titles; each title offers a free prologue to introduce the premise and characters, with routes and side stories for each love interest available for individual purchase.
 The app also offers a montly subscription option, the Monthly Access Pass, which allows subscribers three stories per month as well as sneak peeks at upcoming titles and other new information through the app's "VIP room."

-Its sister app Lovestruck: Choose Your Romance serves the same function for the original romance game titles developed by the company's North American subsidiary Voltage Entertainment USA, but uses a free-to-play format with optional microtransactions.
+Its sister app Lovestruck: Choose Your Romance, discontinued in 2021, served the same function for the original romance game titles developed by the company's North American subsidiary Voltage Entertainment USA, but using a free-to-play format with optional microtransactions.

 Titles available through Love 365:

 - In Your Arms Tonight and In Your Arms Tonight 2